papermoonio/papermoonio.github.io/papermoon-docs/style-guide/formatting-organization/notes-and-notices.md

 ### Customize Admonition Title

-You have a few options regarding the title displayed above your admonition message.
-This section covers those options and how to apply each one to customize an admonition.
+You have options regarding the title displayed above your admonition message.
+This section covers how to change the title to customize an admonition.
 Select a title to view an example of the styling for that title option.

 - [**Default title**](https://squidfunk.github.io/mkdocs-material/reference/admonitions/#usage){target=\_blank} - admonitions will default to using the type qualifier (`tip`, `note`, or `warning`) in titlecase.
 No additional syntax is needed to use the default title.
 An example using the default title for the tip admonition might look as follows: